cloudstk/WordPress-on-Azure-App-Service/Restrict-WordPress-admin-access-by-IP/README.md

 ```

 The rule above will allow you to access the WordPress login page for specified IPs address.
-All other IP addresses will get redirected to the 403 Forbidden Error page instead of the login page,as shown as figure 2.0
+All other IP addresses will get redirected to the 403 Forbidden Error page instead of the login page,as shown in figure 2.0

  ![Image](/Restrict-WordPress-admin-access-by-IP/media/403_Forbidden_err_page.jpg "icon")